 If you are considering transferring to Elizabethtown College, you probably have some questions like the ones below.
 Please contact the Office of Admissions for information on how to apply to the College.

 A: Yes.
-A WES credential evaluation helps us understand and verify degrees, diplomas, and/or courses earned outside the U.S. For more information, please visit the World Education Services website.
+A credential evaluation helps us understand and verify degrees, diplomas, and/or courses earned outside the U.S. For more information, please visit one of the NACES approved evaluators.

 A: Up to 64 credits from a regionally accredited two-year institution and up to 84 credits from a regionally accredited four-year institution can be transferred following evaluation and approval by the Office of Registration and Records.
 Please note that only those credits being used to fulfill graduation requirements are posted to the transcript.